alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/generic-wrapper-for-linq-to-tree.md

 }
 {{< / highlight >}}

-The only disadvantage of this technique, is that Iâ€™m not able to write something like this.
+The only disadvantage of this technique, is that I'm not able to write something like this.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 w.Descendants().Single(e => e.Id == 5)